 Getting around Shanghai is easy and cheap.
 It is a hop and a skip to the amazing Shanghai Museum, historic districts, the warehouse district of vanguard artists.
 There are shopping arcades with everything from designer to imported or locally produced clothing, shoes and other goods and restaurants featuring Chinese and international cuisine of every kind.
 Markets specializing in fabric, clothing, shoes, electronics—you name it, they got it—abound as well as a plethora of internet cafes, bookstores, video stores, groceries, 24-hour convenience stores, and fast food outlets.
 Nightlife includes movies, opera, theater, acrobats, and an immense variety of restaurants, bars, and discos run by people from countries all over the world.
 Students can travel by metro, bus, taxi, or foot.

-MGMT 372: Chinese Culture in a Multinational Worksite (Internship) - (3 credits, HU)
+MGMT 372: Chinese Culture in a Multinational Worksite (Internship) - (3 credits)

 Students explore the interaction between Chinese and non-Chinese cultures at a variety of work sites in the city of Shanghai, a port city that has involved people of many nationalities since its birth in the 1840s.
 This project-based course involves a faculty-mentored practicum at one or more specific sites related to the student’s own field or major, assigned readings, weekly electronic blackboard discussions, a 3-page summary of the work experience along with copies of work accomplished at the jobsite (if relevant and the company does not object) sent to the professors in charge.
 This course qualifies for GCP credit.